| |

 regulation of capital account transactions and increased

-the access of Indians and Indian firms to foreign exchange
+the access of Indians and Indian firms to foreign

-the new experiment.
-Rather than wait to built domestic
+This has permitted the new experiment.
+Rather than

-capacities at the top end of the value chain that are
+wait to built domestic capacities at the top end of

-internationally competitive, firms are seeking to buy
+firms are seeking to buy into capacities and brands

-them to do the lower end processing in India, export
+abroad.
+This would allow them to do the lower end

-the intermediate to acquired facilities abroad for further
+facilities abroad for further processing and then

-facilities.
-These intermediate products would be delivered
+These intermediate products would be delivered to

-to Corus at low cost to be processed for end-product
+Corus at low cost to be processed for end-product

 markets that Corus has access to.
-India firms are, it
+India firms are,

-the aid of finance that facilitates acquisition.
+with the aid of finance that facilitates acquisition.

 This is obviously a high risk strategy.
 When the global